web-infra-dev/rsbuild/packages/document/docs/en/config/output/distPath.md

 };
 ```

 Set the directory of the dist files.
-Builder will output files to the corresponding subdirectory according to the file type.
+Rsbuild will output files to the corresponding subdirectory according to the file type.

 Detail: